harrisdevv/neonblog/document/project_detail.md

 # Testing
 - Write simple test to test the whole app (integration test)
 - Only write unit test for complicated function

+# image
+- use placeholder image in page with url: https://dummyimage.com/600x400/000/fff&text=a, please see this url rule to change the size of this image if it needed